Panic Room: Home media

-Panic Room was first released on VHS and DVD on September 17, 2002.
+Panic Room was first released on VHS and DVD on September 17, 2002 by Columbia TriStar Home Entertainment.
 The studio produced VHS copies for rental only, believing that owners of DVD players were more likely to buy the film.
 The studio used the design from the theatrical release poster for the video cover, where Fincher had wanted a black cover that would differ from the poster.
 Though previsualization supervisor Ron Frankel wanted to include materials to show storyboard animation, the DVD was released as a single-disc edition with no audio commentary or other features.
 Fincher also chose not to include on the DVD scenes filmed with Nicole Kidman before she was replaced by Jodie Foster.
 In its first week, the film ranked second in DVD sales after Monsters, Inc., though it ranked first in DVD rentals.
 In March 2004, the studio released a special edition DVD, which consisted of three discs, two which provided featurettes of the pre-production, production, and post-production processes for the film.
 The DVD also had several commentary tracks, including one by the director.
 Author John T. Caldwell cites the special edition DVD of Panic Room as an example of demonstrating directorial control to "aesthetically elevate" the film.

 Columbia Pictures sold the television rights for Panic Room to Turner Broadcasting and CBS, who shared the rights over five years.
 In September 2004, Turner aired the film on channels TBS and TNT for 12 months, and afterward, CBS aired the film three times in an 18-month span.
 Turner resumed airing Panic Room for 30 months after CBS's turn.

 In 2014, The A.V.
 Club listed Panic Room as one of 15 films which (at the time) notably lacked a Blu-ray release.
 A decade later, Fincher would go on to supervise a 4K remaster of the film, which Sony would ultimately release on Ultra HD Blu-ray on February 18, 2025, in a special Steelbook edition also containing a standard Blu-ray disc and including the special features originally produced for DVD, marking its official debut on both formats.